List of Marvel Comics characters: P: Petra

 Petra is a fictional character appearing in the comic books published by Marvel Comics.
-Petra first appears in the limited series X-Men: Deadly Genesis #1 (2006) and was created by writer Ed Brubaker and artist Pete Woods.
+The character first appears in the limited series X-Men: Deadly Genesis #1 (November 2005), and was created by writer Ed Brubaker and artist Pete Woods.
 She is one of the "Missing X-Men".
-The word "petra" means "rocky" in Latin, and "stone" in Greek.

 Petra was the first of her family to be born in the United States.
-Her mother, father, and brother emigrated from Denmark while her mother was pregnant with Petra.
-They lived the typical American life in the suburbs of New York City for most of Petra's childhood.
-Shortly after her thirteenth birthday, Petra's family was killed by a rockslide while on a camping trip.
-Unknowingly, Petra used her mutant powers of earth manipulation to avoid getting hurt.
+Her mother, father and brother emigrated from Denmark while the former was pregnant with her.
+They lived the typical American life in the suburbs of New York City for most of her childhood.
+Shortly after her thirteenth birthday, Petra's family was killed by a rockslide while on a camping trip, and Petra unknowingly used her mutant powers of earth manipulation to avoid getting hurt.
 After spending weeks in Child Protective Services, Petra was sent to live in New Jersey in a foster home.
 She was placed in a home that had five other children that were forced to share the same bedroom.
-Her foster mother was old and uncaring, and her foster father was too caring, trying to hold and touch Petra all the time.
-One day on an outing to Central Park, Petra's foster father tried to touch her but sank knee-deep into the ground.
+Her foster mother was old and uncaring, and her foster father was too caring while trying to hold and touch her all the time.

+One day on an outing to Central Park, her foster father tried to touch her yet sank knee-deep into the ground.
 It was then that Petra realized that she was a mutant, and she ran away.
 She found a cave and hid there for days crying, knowing that with her abilities she could have either killed or saved her family.
 She camped in Central Park for a couple of years, using her power to manipulate rock caves into shelters to avoid being arrested and sent to juvenile detention centers.
 When she was sixteen, she discovered another useful aspect of her ability: she could turn coal into diamonds by concentrating hard enough.
 For a year, she used this aspect of her power to make diamonds of varying sizes to sell to pawn shops so she could buy food and survive.
 One day, however, a pawn shop employee said he was going to call the owner of the store, but he called the police.

 Running to her rock shelter, the police found Petra before she could hide, and took her into custody after a brief battle.
-When she awoke, a female guard informed her that she was being released into the custody of a woman, later revealed to be Dr. Moira MacTaggert, who was there to help Petra.
+When she awoke, a female guard informed her that she was being released into the custody of Moira MacTaggert who was there to help Petra.
 This at first frightened Petra because she had never known anyone to try to help her because of her abilities, only hurt her.

-After some time with Dr. MacTaggert, Professor Charles Xavier took Petra and the other children within custody (Sway, Darwin, and Vulcan) to rescue the original X-Men team trapped on the mutant island Krakoa.
-Petra instinctively used her powers to bury Vulcan and Darwin, and then gets incinerated by the volcano creature that was created by Krakoa.
+After some time with MacTaggert, Professor X took Petra alongside Sway, Darwin, and Vulcan to rescue the original X-Men team trapped on the mutant island Krakoa.
+Petra instinctively used her powers to bury Vulcan and Darwin, and then gets incinerated by a volcano creature created by Krakoa.